MithrilJS/mithril.js/docs/components.md

 There are a few caveats to using modules as components:

-1. component views must return a virtual element.
+1. Component views must return a virtual element.
 Returning an array, a string, a number, boolean, falsy value, etc will result in an error.
-This limitation exists in order to support the correctness of unloading semantics component identity.

-2. components cannot change `m.redraw.strategy` from the controller constructor (but they can from event handlers).
+2. Components cannot change `m.redraw.strategy` from the controller constructor (but they can from event handlers).
+It's recommended that you use the [`ctx.retain`](mithril.md#persising-dom-elements-across-route-changes) flag instead of changing the redraw strategy in controller constructors.

 ---